apache/spark/IMAGES.rst

 Note!
 Breeze by default builds production image from local sources.
-You can change it's behaviour by providing ``--install-airflow-version`` parameter, where you can specify the tag/branch used to download Airflow package from in github repository.
+You can change it's behaviour by providing ``--install-airflow-version`` parameter, where you can specify the tag/branch used to download Airflow package from in GitHub repository.
 You can also change the repository itself by adding ``--dockerhub-user`` and ``--dockerhub-repo`` flag values.

 You can build the CI image using this command: